ultr7A/cookie-starter/README.md

 # Let's go!
 + Step 1.
 Fork this repo

-+ Optional clone and push to private repo, (if you'd like to maintain the element of surprise)
++ Optional: clone and push to private repo, (if you'd like to maintain the element of surprise)

 + Step 2. `./install.sh`
-+ Step 3. add your content to ./content
++ Step 3. add your content to `./content`
 + Step 4.
-When you make changes to your 3d blog, run `./build.sh`
+When you make changes to your 3d blog, run `./build.sh` g

+Generated vr site ends up in `./dist` (unless configured otherwise in build.sh)